Michel Clouscard: The levels of initiation to civilization and capitalist exploitation

 In his study of the anthropology of modernity, Capitalism of seduction (Le Capitalisme de la séduction), Clouscard reveals his critique of the ideology of libertarian social democracy.
 Written in the wake of the election of François Mitterrand, when Jack Lang was Minister of Culture, this work gives an account of the new permissive education that shapes the existential and conceptual horizon of youth to bring to the workplace not collective claims but individual delusions.
-Traditional society assumed participation in laborious tasks and an apprenticeship in work as a principle of reality, but the new civilization abolishes the reference to pain and merit in everyday life.
+Traditional society assumed participation in laborious tasks and an apprenticeship in work as a principle of reality, but the new civilisation abolishes the reference to pain and merit in everyday life.
 In the past, emancipation also coincided with integration into the workplace, but Clouscard shows that as capitalism targets and develops new markets, namely women and young people, "emancipation" begins much younger.
-He thus denounces the ideological function of worldly feminism: the working woman must claim the right to exploitation and denounce her working-class husband as a "phallocrat", leading to a civil war in the working class.
+He thus denounces the ideological function of worldly feminism: the working woman must claim the right to exploitation and denounce her working class husband as a "phallocrat", leading to a civil war in the working class.
 At the same time, the "young man", who consumes without being productive, can accuse the working-class father of lacking breadth of vision.
-A link of symbolic exchange is then established with the objects which condense the ideological promises, the phantasmatic of the advertising ideology and the initiation to the civilization of the merchandise: the new capitalist civilization produces a new alienation which must thus be studied.
-The study of the frivolity is determining to understand the new struggle of the classes and Clouscard develops a methodology that criticizes but borrows to the modernity of Lévi-Strauss, what will make him say: "The ones that accepted everything of Lévi-Strauss, for whom the system of the kinship is structural of the intersubjectivity, will not accept that the occidental intersubjectivity also raises a system of the kinship... [instituted by the bourgeoisie].
-Could it be because the Westerner is more "civilized"?"
+A link of symbolic exchange is then established with the objects which condense the ideological promises, the phantasmatic of the advertising ideology and the initiation to the civilisation of the merchandise: the new capitalist civilisation produces a new alienation which must thus be studied.
+The study of the frivolity is determining to understand the new struggle of the classes and Clouscard develops a methodology that criticises but borrows from the modernity of Lévi-Strauss, when he says: "The ones that accepted everything of Lévi-Strauss, for whom the system of the kinship is structural of the intersubjectivity, will not accept that the occidental intersubjectivity also raises a system of kinship... [instituted by the bourgeoisie].
+Could it be because the Westerner is more "civilised"?"